Dr. Gillespie's New Assistant: Plot

 Physically handicapped Dr. Leonard Gillespie at the Blair General Hospital is exhausted from extensive work hours, to the point that his friends see the need for an intervention.
 They force him to get an assistant.
 Gillespie is quite picky, and only three young doctors at the hospital can answer the hard quiz question he asks to make his selection: Dr. Lee Wong How from Brooklyn, Dr. Randall Adams from Kansas City and Dr. Dennis Lindsay from Woolloomooloo, Australia.
-Gillespie takes them all three as temporary assistants until he can decide which one he will make his regular.
+Gillespie takes all three as temporary assistants until he can decide which one he will make his regular.

 At the same time, the son of Gillespie's dear old friend, Howard Allwin Young, is at an inn with his new wife, clothes designer Claire Merton.
 All of a sudden Claire loses her memory, and can't tell who she is anymore.

 Howard brings Claire to the hospital and Gillespie and his new assistants start working to solve the case of her sudden memory loss.
-They find no signs of physical or emotional trauma that could have caused it, and when the night comes, Claire wants to annul the marriage instead of going home with Howard to their home.
+They find no signs of physical or emotional trauma that could have caused it, and when the night comes, Claire wants to annul the marriage instead of going home with Howard.

 Claire gets to go home with one of the assistants, Dr. "Red" Adams, but the next day she is no closer to regaining her memory than the day before.
 The only explanation that seems plausible to Gillespie is that Claire is just pretending.
-He decides to dig deeper into the reasons to why she would do that, and they locate her personal physician to find out more about her medical history.
+He decides to dig deeper into the reasons why she would do that, and they locate her personal physician to find out more about her medical history.

 When visiting the physician's office they discover he has enlisted in the Army.
 Because of the confidentiality they only get the basic personal data regarding Claire, but it states that she is a married woman with a young child.
 Claire faints when confronted with this information back at the hospital.
 She reveals that she married in Texas at the young age of sixteen.
 Her husband turned out to be a criminal and later died.
 She left her baby with her mother and left for New York, where she had success in the fashion industry.
 When she met Howard she was ashamed to tell him about her history.
 This was the reason for faking the amnesia.